Questions and answers regarding COVID-19

 How is Uppsala University handling the situation?

-On 18 March, Uppsala University temporarily switched to online teaching.
+On 18 March 2020, Uppsala University temporarily switched to online teaching.
 Most of our employees are also performing their work from home.
 This does not mean that the University is closed.
 The goal is for operations – education, research, administration, study guidance and libraries – to keep going and be available as usual, though digitally.
-We hope to be able to switch back to normal on-campus teaching in the autumn semester 2020.
-However, some programmes may begin the autumn with online teaching.
+We hope to be able to switch back to normal on-campus teaching in the spring semester 2021.
+However, some programmes may begin the semester with online teaching.
 Please check with your programme coordinator as some programmes have already made a decision.

 Uppsala University is monitoring the situation and following the information and recommendations issued by the Public Health Agency of Sweden, the Swedish Ministry for Foreign Affairs (MFA) and the Swedish Civil Contingencies Agency.
 These authorities are continuously updating their information and recommendations.
 Find out more about the University's general recommendations on COVID-19.

-We hope to be able to switch back to normal on-campus teaching in the autumn semester 2020.
-However, some programmes may begin the autumn with online teaching.
+We hope to be able to switch back to normal on-campus teaching in the spring semester 2021.
+However, some programmes may begin the semester with online teaching.
 Please check with your programme coordinator as some programmes have already made a decision.

-If the programme I’m admitted to is offered online in the autumn of 2020, will my tuition fee for that semester be reduced?
+If the programme I’m admitted to is temporarily offered online, will my tuition fee for that period be reduced?

 How should I proceed with my residence permit application when there are travel restrictions in place?